 Reasons to go to El Calafate

-• Gasp in awe at the extraordinary ice cliffs of Perito Moreno glacier, which can be explored by boat, kayak or with crampons to walk on the glacier itself
+• El Calafate is the gateway to the extraordinary Perito Moreno glacier, which can be explored by boat, kayak or with crampons to walk on the glacier itself

-• Hike the world famous trails of Los Glaciares National Park’s Fitz Roy mountain range, or trek to the heart of the Patagonian Ice Field itself
+• The entry point to the world famous trails of Los Glaciares National Park’s Fitz Roy mountain range, and the mighty Patagonian Ice Field itself

-• Make like a gaucho to experience Patagonia’s culture and history, horseback riding from one of the region’s many estancias
+• Start here to discover Patagonia’s culture and history, horseback riding like a gaucho from one of the region’s many estancias

-• Feel truly insignificant in the vast empty landscapes around Upsala Glacier, only accessible by a remote boat trip
+• Explore the vast empty landscapes around Upsala Glacier, only accessible by a remote boat trip from near El Calafate

 What can I do around El Calafate?